UI-Research/mobility-from-poverty/README.md

 Metric leads will need to decide whether to create new scripts/programs for extending the database (additional years or subgroup analysis) or to extend existing scripts.
 The optimal approach may differ based on the situation.
-For example, some metric leads will need to change data sets entirely (e.g. 1-year vs. 5-year ACS data) and new scripts may be most efficient and clean, while other metric leads may need to make minimal changes to an existing script.
+For example, some metric leads will need to change datasets entirely (e.g. 1-year vs. 5-year ACS data) and new scripts may be most efficient and clean, while other metric leads may need to make minimal changes to an existing script.

 1. Do not worry about editing existing scripts provided they recreate the original dataset.
 There is no need to use version control in file names (i.e. script.R to script2.R).
 Git will handle this.
 If you have not added your data as a .csv to version control, then please reach out to Aaron (this is a change from earlier policy).
 2. When possible, use functions and macros to avoid repeating the same code multiple times.
 For example, if you are pulling the 1-year ACS, try to write functions that take year as an argument and then call the function multiple times instead of copying-and-pasting code.